 Platelet-rich plasma (PRP) therapy is a technique that uses the patient’s own blood components to promote healing and recovery.
-As an FDA-approved therapy, PRP has been used to accelerate repair, rehabilitation and growth of connective tissue in knees, back, hips, shoulders, neck and so on.
+As an FDA-approved therapy, PRP has been used to accelerate the repair, rehabilitation, and growth of connective tissue in knees, back, hips, shoulders, neck and so on.

 The human blood consists of plasma, which is the liquid component as well as small solids such as platelets, red blood cells, and white blood cells.
 Platelets primarily help in blood clotting in the event of an injury or wound.
 They also release certain growth factors and proteins that help in promoting collagen production which in turn accelerates the healing of injuries.

-At CaTara Medical Spa, we combine medical knowledge and expertise with specialized training in the use of PRP.
+At CaTara Medical Spa, we combine medical knowledge and expertise with specialized training in the use of PRP Chicago and Algonquin clients can rely on.
 Our doctors first draw a sample of the patient’s blood, which is then centrifuged and processed to separate out platelets.
 After concentrating and preparing the platelet-rich plasma, the doctor then injects them into the area that needs to be treated.

 Heal faster from a range of injuries with our PRP treatment

 PRP therapy augments the body’s own natural healing process.
 As the process uses the patient’s own blood components, there is minimal risk of side effects, infection or allergic reactions.
-PRP therapy at our leading medical spa has been proven to be effective in resolving a wide range of musculoskeletal injuries, including:
+At our leading medical spa, PRP therapy in Chicago has been proven to be effective in resolving a wide range of musculoskeletal injuries, including: